DoggyApp/.github/profile/README.md

 ## 8.0 Roadmap (in no general order...)

-- Build a dedicated testing environment for the application on ElasticBeanstalk and intergrate a Jenknins pipeline for the frontend and backend, so that proper development can begin on the application itself.
+- Build a dedicated testing environment for the application on ElasticBeanstalk.
+The cost of hosting it is $350 a month a cheaper alternative until most of the work is out of the way would be ideal.
-  > It needs the core features of the application built
-  > Also Development of the application shouldn't happen in the production environment both for cost and for security.
-  > It would be ideal if I could also feature a staging environment where the application could automatically deploy to production after the tests have passed, I would be shocked if Jenkins couldn't this.

 - Deep dive into the monitoring suit...
   > Collect logs and forward alerts not just from the frontend and backend but also from other namespaces and pods.